richeney/jenkins/README.md

 The terraform config should create a resource group, *terraform-demo*, and an Azure Container Instance running the inspector gadget image, but this is purely to prove that your Terraform configuration can be deployed via Jenkins using a GitHub repo and a system assigned managed identity.

-If you are prefer using service principals then check the companion [readme](SERVICE_PRINCIPAL.md).
+If you are prefer using service principals then check the companion [Service Principal readme](markdown/service_principal.md).

 ## Forking